 This will be one of the easiest recipes that you’ll make.
 Not just because it only has five ingredients.
 But, you literally measure, mix and and chill.

-To ground flaxseed add cocoa powder, coconut milk/cream, vanilla and maple syrup.
+To ground flaxseed add cocoa powder, coconut milk, vanilla and maple syrup.
+(Make sure that coconut milk is mixed well before adding)

 Chill in the refrigerator for a minimum of 30 minutes.